Verizon Business Internet Review 2019

 How much speed do I need for my business internet?

-Not every business needs the lightning-fast speeds of a gigabit fiber connection.
+Not every business needs the lightning-fast internet speeds of a gigabit fiber connection.
 Many can get by on a few megabits per second.
 See which of these download speed ranges might be best for your business.
 (Each bullet adds to the capabilities of the previous one.)

 - 1 to 4 Mbps: Allows one to three users to do light web surfing, email, online computing, and standard-definition video streaming and conferencing.